 The following resources were developed to address the needs of the intellectual and developmentally disabled community when preparing for the end of life.

-The Coalition for Compassionate Care of California (CCCC) has undertaken the effort to try to understand more about conservatorship of people with developmental disabilities with an aim of fostering greater self-determination and empowerment of this population throughout life as well as at the end of life.
+The Coalition for Compassionate Care of California (CCCC), in partnership with Mildred Consulting, has undertaken the effort to try to understand more about conservatorship of people with developmental disabilities with an aim of fostering greater self-determination and empowerment of this population throughout life as well as at the end of life.

 Questions considered in this report: